USDA-SCINet/scinet-site/sn_collections/_workshops/2024-ai-user-forum/21-spatial-modeling.md

     cp -r /project/ai_forum/spatial_modeling/spatial_modeling.ipynb .
     ```

-1. **Setup the kernel for JupyterLab.** You will create a kernel called *grwg_2024_env* to access from JupyterLab Server.
+1. **Setup the kernel for JupyterLab.** You will create a kernel called *spatial_modeling_env* to access from JupyterLab Server.
 Run the following commands to activate the workshop's virtual environment and create a new kernelspec from it:

     {:.copy-code}
     ```bash